 I never expected to feel that pain on January 14th.
 I could feel my heart beating out of my chest.
 I screamed for help, and Suresh came running.
 6 months is not enough for the baby in my womb.
 I wanted to give him a good home until term, and I never thought they would be cutting me open in the ICU at the end of my 2nd trimester.
 From what I had heard, not many babies survive birth this premature.
 No matter how hard I tried, I could not keep him in!

 I woke up feeling excruciating pain, and could barely raise my head off the bed.
 I had this feeling of dread as soon as I realized my baby was out of my womb.
 Suresh told me that we had a son.
 ‘Yash aa gaya hamare zindagi mein!’ he said.
 But, when I asked to see him, I almost knew the answer.

 Yash’s lungs had not developed fully.
 He could not breathe on his own and was septic!
 His weight was only 730g.
 He was smaller than my hand.
 I just prayed for strength to get up and see him.
 The following days were tough.
 I was discharged, but my baby was not.
 I could barely get off the bed, yet I went with Suresh every day to the hospital to see Yash.

-Their baby risks life-threatening infections without continued ICU careLata’s baby was born with respiratory distress.
-Every breath was a struggle for him.
-His little chest rattled every time he tried to breathe.
+Miraculously, he began fighting.
+At first, every breath was painful for him.
+I could see how his chest rattled every time he tried to breathe.
 Now, he is better but risks developing life-threatening infections without medication and ICU care.
-The baby needs to be protected from even the smallest infection since it can put his life at risk.
+Even a small infection can kill him.

 The specifics of this case have been verified by the medical team at the concerned hospital.
 For any clarification on the treatment or associated costs, contact the campaign organizer or the medical team.